 Social Firms Europe CEFEC General Secretary Petru Vasile Gafiuc, The Regional Association for Adult Education Suceava (AREAS), Romania Is a founder and president of AREAS, a NGO which was established in January 2005 in Suceava-Romania.
 He has a Law degree and master degree in Management for Adult Educations Institutes.
 Also he practices as a trainer and counselor in low, writing projects, community development and organizational development.
 From 2002 until present he was coordinator of many projects financed by Phare CBC Programs and from 2005 he is a coordinator for several projects in mental health field in cooperation with Promente OberOstericht from Austria looking to develop in special occupational therapy and professional counseling for people with mental disabilities in Suceava.

 The processes of social innovation This week’s innovation conversation is more closely aligned to the original notion of RSA-style interdisciplinary conversations.
 We initially framed this discussion around social enterprise, then social design, finally the broader notion of social innovation.
 Last weeks technology innovation conversation surprisingly concluded that it was creating new relationships that matter in technology adoption and we find some similar themes emerging here; the importance of the social context, how to enable the social processes of innovation, whilst not forgetting practical business examples already being implemented.
 Maverick Networks; In terms of social context Nick Jankel comments that RSA fellows in the 18th Century had “the temporal and emotional freedom to think, meet, talk and co-create The Enlightenment.”
 However it now seems that you need to be an institutional ‘maverick’ to become innovation.

 Big Society: R.I.P.?
 In my opinion Big Society is one of the most inspiring governmental initiatives … where has it gone?
 I have been a fan from the beginning – at its core I saw the potential for this powerful idea to disrupt and transform some of the imbalances in society that have accidentally become self-generating, arising as they have from genuinely well-meaning, but frequently out-of-date approaches to solving complex, interrelated problems.
 I have seen Big Society as an energising concept that could help regular citizens see the potential of deploying their own ideas, energies and talents to making and shaping where they live, moving away from viewing their immediate physical and social environments as deliverables, external to their own agency and resourcefulness.
-But sadly, there is very little of the original enthusiasm coming from No10 currently.
-Only to replaced by, and please do argue with me about this description, a general sense of everyone ‘just getting on with it’.
-1.

 The Rural Initiative for the Social Economy - Ireland RISE believes that the starting point for growth is an evaluation of your organisation as it currently exists.
 In assisting existing social economy enterprises and those in transition towards the social economy, RISE will introduce new quality standards in sustainability auditing.
 Available only to RISE participants, the Organisation Sustainability Audit will assist your organisation to analyse the current stage of development and map out pathways for its continuing sustainability.
 The review of sustainability is the launch pad for the remainder of the comprehensive business supports available under RISE.
 It is assumed that those organisations in transition towards the social economy may require most if not all of the supports available.
 There is the choice for your organisation to select from the available tailored support as required.

 Is social enterprise suitable for all public services?
 Should the UK have a social enterprise running its police force, or is there a limit to what public services social enterprises should try to run?
 This was the question being asked in the 'Role of social enterprise in the arena of public services' event this morning at OxfordJam – the fringe event to Oxford's Skoll World Forum.
 "Would Mark Duggan have been shot by a social enterprise police force?" asked session host Rodney Schwartz, chief executive of social enterprise support business ClearlySo.
 An advocate of social enterprise having a larger role in public services, he questioned whether a social enterprise police force might be more compassionate and fair.
 Plenty of participants believed social enterprise involvement in public services should be limited.